 Not far from Xiamen, about four hours by bus, surrounded by Southern Fujian hills, Yongding county hosts many Hakka roundhouses.

-Tulou and nearby area are a perfect example of this architectural style.
+Tulou and the nearby area are a perfect example of this architectural style.

 Disseminated among the valleys of the mountains of southern Fujian, the Hakka communities spread in the region and in nearby Taiwan, between the twelfth and twentieth century gave birth to a very special architectural context, which only recently has been included by UNESCO in the list of treasures of the heritage of humanity.